 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Montgomery County, MO or elsewhere in Missouri:

-- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Montgomery County, MO area after 30 days.
+- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Montgomery County, MO area after 30 days.

-- Second DWI Offense: Leads to a 1-year revocation period in Montgomery County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Montgomery County, MO DWI/DUI was within the last 5 years.

 With such a low burden of proof—the state only needs to prove it’s more likely than not that you were intoxicated—facing this process alone is a serious risk.
 Losing your license can affect your job, daily responsibilities, and overall mobility in Montgomery County, MO.